front-commerce/developers.front-commerce.com/source/docs/essentials/add-new-attribute.md

 2. Create a new module.
 3. Define the schema, implement the resolver and display it on screen.

-## Add a value to your database.
+## Add a value to your database

 The process to do so may vary with the backend software you are using.
 For Magento 2 (used in this example), you can refer to [this](https://www.fastcomet.com/tutorials/magento2/product-attributes).

 ## Create a new GraphQL module

-We want to add a **User rate** feature to a product page.
-This feature will be stored in a new module called `mymodule` ; you could directly edit the files at `node_modules/front-commerce/path/to/something`, but this is deprecated.
+We want to display the `rate` of a product on the product page.
+To keep it simple, it will only consist in displaying a number, the value can be manually edited by the merchant.
+This feature will be stored in a new module called `mymodule` ; you could directly edit the files at `node_modules/front-commerce/path/to/something`, but this is not recommended since running `npm install` might erase any modification.
 Learn more about Front-Commerce's folder structure [here](/docs/concepts/front-commerce-folder-structure.md).

 ```bash